If you have a question for Sumangali, please feel free to send a message.

-I first started meditating 25 years ago, but I was not very dedicated to begin with, and it took me 10 years to find a way that would suit me.
-I became Sri Chinmoy’s student 15 years ago.
+I first started meditating in the 1980s, but I was not very dedicated to begin with, and it took me 10 years to find a way that would suit me.
+I became Sri Chinmoy’s student in 1997.
 It sounds like quite a long time when I say it like that, but I always consider myself a beginner.
 I know that every effort brings me closer to the ultimate goal of meditation: God-realisation or self-realisation, absolute consciousness of oneness with God.
-I am still a very very long way off, but every day I try to take a step closer, and each effort brings its own satisfaction.
+I am still a very, very long way off, but every day I try to take a step closer, and each effort brings its own satisfaction.

 If nothing else, I just aim to be happy and to be a good person.
 Sri Chinmoy teaches that happiness itself is progress, and progress is happiness.